Gaurav927/Variational_Auto_Encoder/README.md

-P ( z | X ) is not something we can compute analytically: it describes the val- ues of z that are likely to give rise to a sample like X.Assuming we use an arbitrarily high-capacity model for Q ( z | x ) ,then Q ( z | x ) will hopefully actually match P ( z | X )
+P ( z | X ) is not something we can compute analytically: it describes the val- ues of z that are likely to give rise to a sample like X.Assuming we use an arbitrarily high-capacity model for Q ( z | x ) ,then Q ( z | x ) will hopefully actually match P ( z | X ) in which case this KL-divergence term will be zero, and we will be directly optimizing log P ( X ) .